amigavision/AmigaVision/cd32/ReadMe.txt

 ## Features

 * Stand-alone setup that doesn't have any dependencies on AmigaVision itself.
-If you want to just have CD32 games, and not the rest of the Amiga library, you can. (…and you'd be missing out on all of the good games 😄
+If you want to just have CD32 games, and not the rest of the Amiga library, you can. (…and you'd be missing out on all of the good games!) 😄
 * Allows you to start CD32 games without requiring a mouse or keyboard, gamepad/joystick is all you need.
 * Uses AmigaVision's scanline and shadow masks presets
-* Uses AmigaVision's scaling presets, which are considered the best in the business 😅
+* Uses AmigaVision's scaling presets, which are considered the best in the business) 😅
 * Uses AmigaVision's 5×PAL overscale presets on a per-game basis when a game can handle it.
 More info on this: [https://amiga.vision/5x]

 ## Installation